 The President and CEO appointed by the Board of Directors of Valmet is responsible for the management and supervision of Valmet’s day-to-day business.
 Other executives will have an assisting and supporting role.

-Valmet’s operating model consists of four business lines, five areas, and four support functions.
-The business lines are Services, Pulp and Energy, Paper and Automation; and the geographical areas are North America, South America, EMEA (Europe, Middle-East and Africa), China and Asia-Pacific.
-The four main support functions are Finance, Strategy and Operational Development, HR, and Communications and Marketing.
+Valmet’s operating model consists of five business lines, five areas, and four support functions.
+The business lines are Services, Pulp and Energy, Paper, Automation Systems and Flow Control; and the geographical areas are North America, South America, EMEA (Europe, Middle-East and Africa), China and Asia-Pacific.
+The four main support functions are Finance and Strategy; Human Resources; Marketing, Communications and Sustainability and Operational Development.